 Matthew Burns has always felt a strong connection with Quandamooka Country and has a passion for sharing his stories and knowledge.
 In 1995 he first started sharing his culture as a part of a traditional dance troupe called Yulu Burri Ba.
 By 2004, he was facilitating his own cultural workshops for school, university and special interest groups.

-Today, Matthew shares his Quandamooka culture with over 7,000 people a year on North Stradbroke Island and in the greater Brisbane region.
+Today, Matthew shares his culture with over 7,000 people a year on Minjerribah (North Stradbroke Island) and the surrounding Quandamooka region.
 He enjoys making all of his own artifacts, including knives, spears and ropes.
 He also has a particular talent for being informative, respectful and funny all at once!

 There are activities suitable for all age groups, including walk tours, talk, dance and didgeridoo workshops, or the hands-on boomerang painting and throwing.

 The knowledge of the Quandamooka people has been passed down through many generations, and with such a close affinity with the land and sea, they have learned to read the signs in nature and live at one with their surrounds.